GitJuski/Linux-servers/h4-GJ(In-progress).md

 ![43](Screenshots/4/43.png)

-I added the error log into my new config file and opened the site again to log the error.
+I added the error log into my new config file (GitJuski) and opened the site again to log the error.

 ![44](Screenshots/4/44.png)

 ![45](Screenshots/4/45.png)

+I opened the error logs with `sudo tail /var/log/apache2/error.log`.
 Well the error.log has only earlier errors.

 ![46](Screenshots/4/46.png)